raquelEllem/health_insurance/README.md

 After applying these transformations, the resulting objects were saved in pickle format.
 This way, the data preparation in this phase aimed to ensure that Machine Learning models have access to transformed data in an appropriate manner, facilitating their learning and application in future situations.

 ### 5.2 Feature Selection
-DDuring this phase, we performed the selection of the most significant attributes for model training.
+During this phase, we performed the selection of the most significant attributes for model training.
 To achieve this, several strategies were adopted.
 Firstly, we removed columns considered irrelevant for the analysis.
 Then, we divided the data into training and testing sets to evaluate the model's performance on previously unseen data.

 Additionally, we used the Boruta method, which aims to identify the most relevant features for the model.
 However, the results obtained with Boruta were not satisfactory, as only one feature was selected.
 To overcome this situation, we employed the ExtraTreesClassifier algorithm together with the forest.feature_importances_ property.
 This approach allowed us to identify the most relevant features, and thus we selected the first seven as attributes for the model.